mohit123-max/mern-auth-project/README.md

 # MERN Authentication Project
-[![Click here to visit site]](https://user-auth-mern-project.netlify.app/)
+[![Click here to visit site]](https://user-auth-mern-project.netlify.app/) (Since I am using gmail smtp and render don't allow outing of smtp request , it is not working as expected.)

 This repository contains a full-stack MERN (MongoDB, Express, React, Node.js) application that provides a complete user authentication system.
 It includes user registration, login, session management with JWT tokens, email verification, and password reset functionality.